 ‘Tis the season o’ taxes.
 The time in which many investors are reminded that those wonderful “services” the government provides don’t come free.
 After a visit to their accountant, we are betting many investors who had to reach deep into their pockets are wondering how they can invest in a more tax-efficient manner.
-And, for those targeting retirement, many one-stop-shop financial professionals, insurance agents and others are all too happy to oblige by selling you an annuity.
+And, for those targeting retirement, many financial professionals, insurance agents and others are all too happy to oblige by selling you an annuity.
 The trouble with this logic?
 The solution is worse than the problem.

 Yes, if you buy an annuity in an after-tax account, the money you plug in grows on a tax-deferred basis.
 In English, that means you won’t pay capital gains taxes.
 You won’t pay tax on dividend or interest income received in the annuity.
 The money grows without tax until you withdraw.
 The money held within this contract grows like funds in an IRA or 401(k), which is also why the SEC and FINRA have often admonished investors against putting annuities in IRAs.